 Katie Cooper '09

-Katie’s Capstone Thesis was “Postmodern Urban Famine: The Dialectic of Food Desertification and the ‘Emergent' Communities of Resistance in Chicago.”
-She divides her time between working as K-5 bilingual ESL teacher and organic farmer.
+Katie divides her time between working as K-5 bilingual ESL teacher and organic farmer.
 She currently works in Chicago Public Schools as an ESL tutor.
 She travels to different elementary schools assisting English language learners with their class work and teaching them to read and write in English.
 She spends her summers working on an organic produce farm in Indiana and selling products at various Chicago farmers' market locations.
 She is currently also enjoying coaching high school students for the fine arts portion of Indiana Academic Super Bowl.
-This season their topic is the Mexican Muralist Movement and the music that corresponds with the time period of Mexico it the 1920s.

 As an undergraduate, Katie worked with nonprofit groups in Latin America and served as an executive member of Columbia College's Latino Alliance.
-Her intersecting interests in Chicago's Latino community and the politics of food production led her to an internship with Dr. Pedro Albizu Campos High School, in Humboldt Park, where she helped to facilitate a community gardening project, and they were also reflected in her undergraduate thesis.
+Her intersecting interests in Chicago's Latino community and the politics of food production led her to an internship with Dr. Pedro Albizu Campos High School, in Humboldt Park, where she helped to facilitate a community gardening project.

 Samantha Gayle Hamlin '09